cfgauss/r-novice-gapminder/_episodes/07-data-frames.md

 > Can you determine what data each column holds?
 Do the data types make sense for these types of data?
 If not, what data type would you recommend?
 >
 > If there are any parts you can't interpret, discuss with your neighbors!
->
-> > ## Solution to Challenge 3
-> >
-> > The object `gapminder` is a data frame with 1704 entries and 6 columns.
-> >
-> > The 6 columns contain the following data and types:
-> > - `country`: a factor with 142 levels - The country of which the rest of the data in the row is for.
-> > - `continent`: a factor with 5 levels - The continent in which the target country is located.
-> > - `year`: integer vector - The year for which the data was obtained
-> > - `pop`: integer vector - The total population in the target country for the target year.
-> > - `lifeExp`: numeric vector - The average life expectancy for the target country during the target year.
-> > - `gdpPercap`: numeric vector - The average GDP per capita for the target country during the target year.
-> >
-> >
-> {: .solution}
 {: .challenge}

 ### Subsetting Data Frames